konklone/tmcw.github.com/_posts/2012-08-07-why-statistics.md

 that's what makes the [geospatial sector](http://mapbox.com/) so hot.
 Everything has latitude and longitude, so geodata is inherently compatible.
 But sometimes there's nothing.
-Hard research often ends up validating the null hypthesis or finding inconclusive evidence - how often does a pretty visualzation do the same?
+Hard research often ends up validating the null hypthesis or finding inconclusive evidence - how often does a pretty visualization do the same?
 If the goal is to [understand](http://en.wikipedia.org/wiki/Exploratory_data_analysis), it should include understanding the void.